 - The platform will improve the availability and utilization of carers, plus increase skills and training

-Labour Xchange is now working through the discovery phase outputs to design and build the Carer Pathway.
-In parallel with this they are beginning the candidate engagement process in both Sunderland and North Yorkshire, each will have different approaches due to their urban/rural differences.
+Labour Xchange worked through the discovery phase outputs to design and build the Care Pathway.
+In parallel with this, they began the candidate engagement process in both Sunderland and North Yorkshire, each having different approaches due to their urban/rural differences.